 For more information on setting up B2G desktop builds, read our Hacking Gaia page.

 get_about_memory.py, it will open a memory report in Firefox.
 This file contains information about the memory usage of all processes on the system.
 Reading these reports can be a bit overwhelming at first, but it's not so bad once you get the hang of it.
 Note that you can hover over any leaf node to get a description of what that node describes.
 What you're looking for is something "unusually large" in the crashing process.
 You can get an idea of what "unusually large" means by capturing a memory report of your app when it's not using a ton of memory and comparing that to the errant memory report.

 Reading memory reports takes some practice, so feel free to ask for help.
 The experts on this subject hang out in #memshrink on IRC.

 One common line item to stick out in memory reports captured before apps crash is

 heap-unclassified counts memory allocated by the process that isn't covered by any other memory reporter.
 If you have high

 heap-unclassified, the memory report can't tell you anything else about what that memory belongs to.
 Our tool for digging into

 heap-unclassified is called DMD.
 This works on B2G, but you must build B2G yourself in order for it to work because DMD requires local symbols that are only kept on the build machine.

-To find out more information on running DMD and interpreting its output, read the DMD documentation.
+To find out more information on running DMD and interpreting its output, read the Mozilla Wiki DMD page.